iluvdata/ScapertJS/README.md

 ## Launching

 Browse to the cloned directory and open `index.html` in a browser.
 Then click on the "Settings" tab and download the `config.js` file to the cloned directory.
 This file is use to the store the encryption key.
 We highly recommend to protect it (`chmod 0600 config.js`).
-Finally enter the REDCap API and API Token on the settings tab..
+Finally enter the various REDCap API and API Token on the settings tab.
 You should have a functioning app at this point.

 ## Data Storage